A century of Canadian excellence in NCAA basketball

 From a milestone perspective, Telfort, entering his fifth and final season, is expected to be the latest Canadian to reach the exclusive 2000+ point career club.

-Nembhard, who broke the single-season assists record,, is set to shatter the all-time Canadian NCAA career assists record and could become the first Canadian to average double-digits in assists.
-Similarly, on the defensive end, Kellen Tynes is poised to become the all-time steals leader.
+Nembhard, who set the single-season assists record, is on the verge of breaking the all-time Canadian NCAA career assists record.
+He also has the potential to become the first Canadian player to average double-digit assists and lead the NCAA division in assists.
+Similarly, on defence, Kellen Tynes is poised to become the all-time leader in steals.

 Pay attention to head coach Dave Smart, now one of only two Canadian coaches in the NCAA, and the Pacific Tigers.
 Keep an eye on their versatile 6‑foot‑8 forward Elias Ralph and his significantly improved teammate Elijah Fisher.